chb/indivo_server/doc/sphinx/source/data-pipeline.rst

    Schema
      A description of a format for data, which can also be used to validate that data.
-For example, our :doc:`Medication Schema <schemas/medication-schema>` defines the format of an Indivo Medication document, and can be used to determine whether an XML document is a valid Indivo Medication.
+For example, our :doc:`SDMX Schema <schemas/sdmx-schema>` defines the format of incoming data in our :ref:`SDMX <sdmx>` specification language, and can be used to determine whether an XML document is valid SDMX.
 In Indivo, we use schemas to define the formats in which we accept data via the API, and validate that data as it comes in.
 Right now, schemas can only take the form of `XSDs <http://www.w3.org/XML/Schema>`_, since we accept input data only in XML form, but in the future this might change.
 More on Indivo schemas :doc:`here <schemas/index>`.